Ninjadini/njconsole/docs/index.md

 NjConsole is the ultimate debugger console you never knew you needed — until now.

-Built for speed, flexibility, and in-game power, it’s your all-in-one tool for logs, inspection, and runtime control — whether in the editor or in-player.
-Its modular, developer-friendly design makes it easy to bring your existing debug tools into the console.

 ⚠️ Unity 2022.3 or newer is required
 NjConsole relies on Unity’s UI Toolkit, which became stable for runtime use in 2022.3 LTS.